-Introduction
+Section 1 Introduction

 Welcome to the Glasgow Integrated Children and Young People's Service Plan 2017-2020.
-This Plan has been developed by the Children's Services Executive Group to set out the strategic direction for the planning and delivery of services for children, young people and families in the City.
-The plan has been written in consultation with children, young people, parents, carers and staff from across partner agencies, to ensure everyone is working to and understands our vision, aims and priorities.
+This Plan sets out the strategic direction for the planning and delivery of services for children, young people and families in the City.
+The Children's Services Executive Group is responsible for the development of the Plan and provides leadership for children and families' services.
+This plan has been written in consultation with children, young people, parents/carers and staff from across partner agencies, to ensure everyone is working to and understands our vision, aims and priorities.

 We recognise that parents, carers, and families have ultimate responsibility for ensuring that their children's needs are met.
 We are committed to working with children, young people and their families to ensure children get the best start in life.
+It is vital that we support families by building on their strengths to improve children's well-being and development.